sruthisivakumar16/Steam-User-Behavior-Analysis/README.md

 - `models/`: model outputs.

 ## Future work
-currently working on part 2 - implementing a collaborative filtering approach for recommending games on Steam platform based on user behavior for this dataset
+currently working on part 2 - implementing a collaborative filtering approach for recommending games on Steam platform based on user behavior for this dataset & maybe even a streamlit dashboard?